Surface-dominated conductance scaling in Weyl semimetal NbAs: Results

 Finally, we compare the conductance scaling of NbAs films with that of CoSi.
 Both materials show decreasing $RA$ with reduced thickness in pristine films, owing to the dominance of surface conduction over bulk conduction at the nanometer scale.
 However, CoSi is a chiral semimetal with forward- and backward-moving surface carriers from the Fermi-arc states of the same transverse momentum spatially separated on opposite surfaces of a CoSi thin film~\cite{chen2020topological}.
 Consequently, line defects which preserve the transverse momentum cannot backscatter these states into each other and the transmission of the CoSi Fermi arc states is robust against such defects~\cite{chen2020topological}.
-In contrast, the forward- and backward-moving surface carriers with the same transverse momentum coexist on both surfaces of NbAs, and thus can intermix (See Figure S8).
+In contrast, the forward- and backward-moving surface carriers with the same transverse momentum coexist on both surfaces of NbAs, and thus can intermix (see Supplementary Figure 11).
 Therefore, transmission of the NbAs Fermi-arc states is much more susceptible to defect scattering.
-As shown in Figure~\ref{fig:k_resolved}, a line-defect can reduce the transmission for all $\mathbf{k}$-points in the Brillouin zone, contrary to that in the CoSi films.
+As shown in Figure~\ref{fig:CoSi_NbAs_compare}, a line-defect can reduce the transmission for all $\mathbf{k}$-points in the Brillouin zone, contrary to that in the CoSi films.
 This explains the substantial reduction of total transmission in NbAs films with single-atom defects (see Figure~\ref{fig:defects}).
-Experimentally, the 2-3 orders of magnitude increase in resistivity observed in $\sim$600 nm diameter NbAs nanowires~\cite{xu2015discoveryNbAs} when compared to the micron-size wide nanobelts also demonstrates the sensitivity of the NbAs surface states to defect scattering at the boundaries.
-Therefore, for materials with optimal disorder-tolerant surface-state conductivity, future work should explore chiral topological semimetals with multiple pairs of Weyl nodes.
+Supplementary Figure 14 shows the NEGF-predicted transmissions and resultant $RA$ products for the two materials.
+To make a fair comparison, we introduce surface line-defects of comparable depths.
+Unlike in the case of CoSi where a decreasing $RA$ trend persists for deeper defects, in NbAs, we begin to observe a near-reversal (i.e., $RA$ product starts to increase with decreasing thickness) for a 4-$\textup{\AA}$-deep notch.
+This is consistent with our observation above that the transport is more robust to surface defects in CoSi (a chiral topological semimetal) than in NbAs.
+We also note that though the $RA$ product begins to flatten out earlier for NbAs, the absolute value of the $RA$ product is still lower (i.e., higher conductance) than that of CoSi, because NbAs has a higher number of conducting surface states at the Fermi level than CoSi.